contrailcirrus/contrails-notebook-dash/src/cost-explorer/index.md

 <details>
 <summary>Upfront R&D [$M]</summary>

 *The upfront R&D necessary to make contrail management standard practice, in millions of US dollars.
-This R&D value is amortized over ${rndAmortization} at a discount rate of ${discountRate} to come up with an annual cost.*
+This R&D value is amortized over ${rndAmortization} years at a discount rate of ${Math.round(discountRate * 100)}% to come up with an annual cost.*

 </details>